tmastersmart/gmrs_live/README.md

-# gmrslive.com scripts
+# gmrslive.com Time Temp Weather PROGRAM

-A collection of scripts that will work on gmrslive nodes
+This software replaces the time and temp scripts and the warning scripts.
+It upgrades them to the new weather service servers with the new API.
+It also adds detection for cpu temp and more.

 download the installer.

-ch /etc/asterisk/local/
+Drop to a shell
+type

 sudo wget https://raw.githubusercontent.com/tmastersmart/gmrs_live/main/install.php

-run the custom installer
+run the installer

 php install.php

-ch /etc/asterisk/local/mm-software

-load the setup program
-php setup.php

-you can now add it to cron

-crontab -e add the following for time on the hr between 6am and 11pm

-at 30 mins on the hr to prevent overrun with time.

-30 7-23 * * * php /etc/asterisk/local/temp.php >> /dev/null

-weather_pws.php
+This will install and place you in the setup program.

-This is a custom time and temp system that reads data from mesowest, madis, APRSWXNET/Citizen Weather Observer Program (CWOP) It allows you to pick a station closest to you. find your local MADIS station and airport go to the map
+The software is a custom time and temp system that reads data from mesowest, madis, APRSWXNET/Citizen Weather Observer Program (CWOP) It allows you to pick a station closest to you. find your local MADIS station and airport go to the map